-If you have witnessed any animal that has been outdoors for an extended period of time and who is not protected from the sweltering heat, please call the Humane Society of Greater Dayton’s cruelty/neglect hotline at (855) PETS-911 or (855) 738-7911.
+If you have witnessed any animal that has been outdoors for an extended period of time and who is not protected from the heat, please call the Humane Society of Greater Dayton’s cruelty/neglect hotline at (855) PETS-911 or (855) 738-7911.
 For all dogs left outdoors, you can also call the Animal Resource Center at (937) 898-4457.
 Let’s work together to keep all of our pets safe this summer!

-Keep Your Pets Safe in the Heat
+Tips to Keep Your Animals Safe in the Heat

 As temperatures continue to rise outside, the Humane Society of Greater Dayton recommends these quick and easy steps to keep your animals safe this summer.